-Tips for looking after a turbocharged car seems to more and more sought after these days.
+Tips for looking after a turbocharged car seem to be more and more sought after these days.

 That’s hardly a surprise.
-As part of the overall global push for automotive efficiency, turbocharging has become more and more popular and there are many more cars on the road carrying turbos under the bonnet than there used to be.
+As part of the overall global push for automotive efficiency, turbocharging has become almost synonymous with modern engine design.
+There are far more cars on the road carrying turbos under the bonnet than there used to be.

-That’s led to a proliferation of blog posts, articles and videos that give advice on how to care for your turbocharged car.
-This one from Engineering Explained is a good example.
-It gives five tips for turbocharged car care, from warming up and cooling down your engine before and after you drive, to ensuring you use the correct octane fuel, being careful on the throttle and making sure you select the correct gear.
-Failure to do so, it warns, can damage your turbo and engine.
+This has led to a proliferation of articles and videos that give advice on how to care for your turbocharged car, giving tips from warming up and cooling down your engine before and after you drive, to ensuring you use the correct octane fuel, being careful on the throttle and making sure you select the correct gear.
+Failure to do so, they warn, can damage your turbo and engine.

-But the vast majority of people will not be perusing sites such as this, or watching videos on turbo care.
+But the vast majority of people aren't perusing sites such as this one for advice on turbo care.
 So what are manufacturers doing about it?
 Will failure to follow this advice really cause damage to modern cars, or are all these tips outdated with the rise of modern technology?